rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

 </style>

-<p>The cost breakdown reveals several insights about CodeMonkeys:</p>
+<p>There's a few things to note in our cost breakdown:</p>

 <ul class="cost-analysis">
     <li>Our context identification contributes only 15% to total costs with a high recall.
-A simple linear scan with a small model can be quite effective! </li>
+A simple linear scan with a small model can work! </li>

     <li>Generating edits is the most expensive component (60% of costs), primarily due to cache read costs from including codebase context in prompts.</li>